-Asking the right questions can help the candidate figure out if the organisation is worth their valuable time by:
+Asking the right questions can help the candidate figure out if the organization is worth their valuable time by:

-- recognising if the team is worth working with
+- recognizing if the team is worth working with

 - ensuring that he/she comes across as an interested applicant.

-Most of the UX design interview questions should be reserved towards the end of the interview.
-A few of these UX interviews questions to ask are –
+Most of the UX design interview questions should be reserved toward the end of the interview.
+A few of these UX interviews questions to ask are:

 - What do you love about this workplace?